What is SOLVED?

 - Listen to the coachee – the person being coached – and have them frame the situation in a way that is most useful for them.

-- It is useful because the coachee understands the situation from their context, and the clue towards development is expressing understanding in their words.
+- It is helpful because the coachee understands the situation from their context, and the clue towards development is expressing understanding in their words.

-- Coachees take the role of an observer and thus can separate themselves from the problem and think about how others who are close to them would describe the solution.
+- Coachees take the role of an observer and thus can separate themselves from the problem and think about how others close to them would describe the solution.

-- The use of leveling questions highlights progress reinforcement regarding what the coachee has already done well and works to define what they will be doing more of when the solution is found.
+- The use of leveling questions highlights progress reinforcement regarding what the coachee has done well and works to define what they will be doing more when the solution is found.

 - The validation questions show progress.

-- There is, usually, an exception to the rule.
-A time when coachees are already using the solution they are seeking, even if only a little bit.
-Finding that exception and determining what they were doing, how they did it, and ways to do more of that – moves the coachee.
+- There is usually an exception to the rule.
+A time when coachees are already using the solution they are seeking, even if only a little bit, and finding that exception and determining what they were doing, how they did it, and how to do more moves the coachee.